 IGCSE stands for 'International General Certificate of Secondary Education'.
-It is an examination program operated by the University of Cambridge Local Examinations Syndicate which has been specifically designed to meet the needs of students studying in English medium International Schools.
+It is an examination program operated by the Cambridge Assessment International Education which has been specifically designed to meet the needs of students studying in English medium International Schools.

 When do students take the IGCSE programme?